Charles Edwards (actor): TV and film

 In 2002, he played David, also known as King Edward VIII, in the feature-length TV drama Bertie and Elizabeth for ITV.

 In 2011, he played Michael Palin in Holy Flying Circus, a dramatisation of the controversy surrounding Monty Python's Life of Brian.
 In October 2012, Edwards appeared in the third season of the television series Downton Abbey as Michael Gregson.
-Edwards appeared in the 2013 film, Diana, charting the final few years of Diana, Princess of Wales, where he played Diana's private secretary Patrick Jephson.
-He made an appearance in BBC series Sherlock, as David Welsborough, on the first episode of the fourth series which aired 1 January 2017 titled 'The Six Thatchers'.
+Edwards appeared in the 2013 film Diana, charting the final few years of Diana, Princess of Wales, where he played Diana's private secretary Patrick Jephson.
+He made an appearance in BBC series Sherlock as David Welsborough, on the first episode of the fourth series which aired 1 January 2017 titled "The Six Thatchers".
 Also in 2017, he took on the lead role of the fictional King Henry IX in the TV series Henry IX for Sky channel GOLD.

 Edwards' other film and television credits include Batman Begins, An Ideal Husband, Monarch of the Glen, The Halcyon, Mansfield Park, Murder Rooms: The Dark Beginnings of Sherlock Holmes, The Shell Seekers, Colditz and Midsomer Murders.

 In 2019 and 2020, he appeared in the third and fourth seasons of the widely acclaimed Netflix series The Crown as Martin Charteris, Queen Elizabeth II's private secretary, taking over the role from Harry Hadden-Paton, who played a younger Charteris in the first two seasons.
-In 2021, Edwards worked on a New Zealand TV mini series Under The Vines, filmed in Central Otago wine region of the South Island and released on January 19, 2022.
+In 2021, Edwards worked on a New Zealand TV mini series Under the Vines, released on 19 January 2022.

 In 2022, Edwards played the key role of Celebrimbor, the elven smith responsible for forging the Rings of Power in The Lord of the Rings: The Rings of Power.
+Edwards was named an honorable mention for TVLine's "Performer of the Week" for the week of 23 September 2024 for his performance.